 Though regular exercise is ideal, not everyone can dedicate time each week to working out.
 Fortunately, you don’t need to go to the gym or do heavy workouts to improve your hip health.
 There are many activities that everyone can do to promote movement and joint health, some of which can even be performed while at work.
 Getting up from your chair and moving a little bit every hour can help resolve some of these issues.

 Take a walk around the neighborhood once or twice a week, take the stairs instead of the elevator when you can, and look for an activity that can keep you motivated to move.
 Over time, you’ll notice that adding a moderate amount of physical activity each day will not just improve the health of your muscles and joints but may also improve your overall mood.

 Your shoes might look and feel fine, but did you know that once your shoes have gone about 400 miles, they lose nearly all the support they originally had?
 Walking up to five miles a day (the recommended 10,000 step goal) means you’ll hit 400 miles in just a few months.

-Bad shoes can make you side step, meaning you plant your foot at an angle and push off with the side of your foot instead of the ball.
-Walking on the sides of your feet can put stress not only on your hips, but on your knees, ankles, and the soles of your feet.
-This opens the door to many other injuries, like plantar fasciitis or other muscle inflammations.
-Bad shoes also absorb less shock, which means your ankles, knees, and hips have to take more punishment the harder you move.
-Try keeping track of the mileage on your sneakers and upgrading every 400-500 miles.
-This will ensure your legs (and your hips) are getting the comfort they need to move you from A to B.
+Without proper arch support, those worn shoes can make you sidestep, meaning you plant your foot at an angle and push off with the side of your foot instead of the ball.
+Walking on the sides of your feet can put stress on your hips, knees, ankles, and the soles of your feet.
+Old shoes also absorb less shock, which means your ankles, knees, and hips are under more stress when you move.
+This opens the door to many potential injuries, like tendonitis, plantar fasciitis, or other musculoskeletal conditions.